-At December 31, 2006, the Bank was obligated under noncancelable leases for premises and equipment with remaining terms ranging from one to approximately seven months.
-These leases provide for increased rental payments based upon increases in real estate taxes, operating costs, or selected price indices.
+At December 31, 2007, the Bank was obligated under noncancelable leases for premises and equipment with remaining terms ranging from six months to approximately two years.

-Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance, and maintenance when included in rent), net of sublease rentals and rental charges to other entities within the Federal Reserve System, was approximately \$1 million for each of the years ended December 31, 2006 and 2005, respectively.
-Certain of the Bank's leases have options to renew.
+Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance and maintenance when included in rent), net of sublease rentals and rental charges to other entities within the Federal Reserve System, was approximately \$1 million for each of the years ended December 31, 2007 and 2006, respectively.

-Future minimum rental payments under noncancelable operating leases and capital leases, net of sublease rentals, with terms of one year or more, at December 31, 2006 were not material.
+Future minimum rental payments under noncancelable operating leases and capital leases, net of sublease rentals, with terms of one year or more, at December 31, 2007 were not material.

-At December 31, 2006, there were no other material commitments or long-term obligations in excess of one year.
+At December 31, 2007, there were no material unrecorded unconditional purchase commitments or long-term obligations in excess of one year.